This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Loyalty Program

-Beautiful skin, beautiful hair and a healthy stomach?
+Beautiful skin, beautiful hair and a healthy tummy?
 That's the power of prebiotics and probiotics!

-There is now a widespread awareness of the essential role that our body's bacteria play in our overall health.
+Today, there's a widespread awareness of the essential role our body's bacteria play in our overall health.

-Indeed, if human cells represent up to 43% of the total number of cells in our body, the rest is composed of microorganisms: " You are more microbe than you are human " says Professor Rob Knight, founder of the Center for Microbiome Innovation.
+Indeed, while human cells account for up to 43% of the total number of cells in our bodies, the rest are made up of micro-organisms: " You're more microbe than you are human," says Professor Rob Knight, founder of the Center for Microbiome Innovation.

-Therefore, the preservation of good bacteria becomes an essential issue to feel good in a global way, and this in cosmetics as well as in nutrition.
-Today, there is an increase in the use of active ingredients and the launch of products with proven effectiveness on our microbiome or microbiota.
+Consequently, preserving good bacteria has become an essential part of our overall well-being, in both cosmetics and nutrition.
+Today, we are seeing an increase in the use of active ingredients and the launch of products with proven efficacy on our microbiome or microbiota.

-This is the case with YODI, which offers products that help maintain the balance of this natural set of micro-organisms that our skin harbors - also called the skin microbiome - to help us have healthy and beautiful skin and hair.
+This is the case with YODI, which offers products that help maintain the balance of the natural microorganisms in our skin - also known as the cutaneous microbiome - to help us achieve healthy, beautiful skin and hair.

-This is also the case with DIJO, which offers food supplements designed to bring well-being to the stomach and improve the balance of our intestinal flora or " microbiota " - the natural set of microorganisms colonizing our digestive system.
+This is also the case with DIJO, which offers dietary supplements designed to bring well-being to the stomach and improve the balance of our intestinal flora or " microbiota " - the natural collection of micro-organisms colonizing our digestive system.

-Finally, this is the case for many foods and drinks that will help strengthen and optimize our microbiota.
+Last but not least, many foods and beverages help to strengthen and optimize our microbiota.

-In this article we will explain the power of prebiotics for the skin and give you the secret of the best foods to preserve your intestinal microbiota.
-You will also find an interview with the founders of DIJO who will explain to you how health also goes through the stomach!
+In this article, we'll explain the power of prebiotics for the skin and tell you the secret of the best foods for preserving your intestinal microbiota.
+You'll also find an interview with the founders of DIJO, who will explain how health also involves the stomach!

 Microbiome, Prebiotics & Probiotics: what are they?